StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-2.md

 ## The Demo App

 For consistency, I will use the same application as in the previous post.
-To learn to know more about the demo app, please visit the [demo app repository](https://github.com/bmuniz-daitan/poc-starlingx-messages)
+To learn more about the demo app, check out the
+[demo app repository](https://github.com/bmuniz-daitan/poc-starlingx-messages)